Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Preventing JSX errors with React Fragments

 An important thing to note about `JSX` is you can only return one top-level element.
-To highlight this, if we type a `paragraph` tag in here and say ‘`this is a paragraph`’, then click save, you'll see we get a nasty error message.
+To highlight this, if you type a `paragraph` tag in here and say ‘`this is a paragraph`’, then click save, you'll see we get a nasty error message.

 ![](assets/lesson_01-jsx-error.png)

 The error message states ‘`Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want to use a JSX fragment?`’

-You’ve got two adjacent, top-level elements in your `return` statement.
+You have adjacent, top-level elements in your `return` statement.
 To fix this, wrap these elements in a containing element.
 Wrap them in a `div` and click save.

 When the `app` reloads you’ll see your message and paragraph and, more importantly, no error.

-Adding a `div` element is fine for our example here, but you might have situations where you don’t want additional markup output to the browser, and wrapping everything in a `div` or some other element won’t be sufficient.
+Adding a `div` element is fine for your example here, but you might have situations where you don’t want additional markup output to the browser, and wrapping everything in a `div` or some other element won’t be sufficient.

-For these cases you can use the `React.Fragment` syntax.
-You can replace your containing `div` element with either the `React.Fragment` syntax or its shorthand:
+For these cases use the `React.Fragment` syntax.
+Replace your containing `div` element with either the `React.Fragment` syntax or its shorthand:

 #### index.html